Teachers || Coaches || Development Team

 hchen@BESThtc.org, x 205

-Mei Ngo began as a volunteer Tech Assistant at BEST and is now working as both an English and a Computer Instructor.
+Mei Ngo began as a volunteer Tech Assistant at BEST and is now the Technology Manager and Computer Instructor.
 She graduated from the University of Massachusetts Amherst with a B.A.
 In Communication.
 She has previously taught international young adults as well as tutored adult learners one-on-one.

 Nelly Chan is a Career Coach and has taught literacy at BEST.
 Clients work with her to get jobs and/or promotions and reach other personal goals.
 Nelly is also a caseworker at Modern Assistance Program, the employee assistance program for Local 26 hotel workers and has worked there since 1997.
 In that role, she has helped hundreds of hotel workers and their families with their mental health, substance abuse and alternative care issues.
 Nelly speaks and writes English, Cantonese and Mandarin.

 Shery Murphy, Director, Employment Services, has over 18 years of human resources leadership experience in Fortune 100 corporations, designing and driving HR strategies to meet business objectives.
 She has also served extensively in numerous communities across the U.S. supporting worker rights, equal employment opportunity, and the creation of talent supply chains that are driven by local demand and that advance workers into family-supporting careers.
 She has a B.B.A. and M.B.A. in Human Resources Management from the University of Wisconsin-Madison, is a certified trainer in behavioral-based interviewing and maintaining a civil, inclusive workplace, and has SPHR and SHRM-SCP certifications.
 At BEST Hospitality Training, Shery puts her strengths in strategic workforce development, organizational behavior, talent acquisition, and talent management to use by inspiring students to believe in themselves and by providing the training and impetus they need to reach their professional goals and excel.